grafana/grafana/docs/sources/developers/angular_deprecation/angular-plugins.md

 Refer to the [table below](#angularjs-based-plugins) and take the appropriate action for you.

 - Consider the advice on whether to update, migrate to a listed alternative, or explore the Grafana plugins [catalog](/grafana/plugins) to find the most suitable option for your use case.
-- Use our [open source tooling](https://github.com/grafana/detect-angular-dashboards) to list dashboards which have a dependency on Angular plugins.
+- Use our [detect-angular-dashboards](https://github.com/grafana/detect-angular-dashboards) open source tooling to list dashboards which have a dependency on Angular plugins.
 - Check your Grafana instances for usage of these plugins.
 Refer to the documentation on [browsing installed plugins]({{< relref "../../administration/plugin-management/#browse-plugins" >}}).
 - Customers of Grafana Enterprise and users of Grafana Cloud can also leverage [usage insights]({{< relref "../../dashboards/assess-dashboard-usage/" >}}) to prioritize any migration efforts.
 - Review the plugin source repositories to add your support to any migration issues or consider forking the repo.